Delivery of the program occurs across the whole of Australia, from metropolitan and regional areas, right through to remote communities. It can also:

 The program is inherently flexible and training providers are encouraged to adapt training to the particular job seeker’s needs and interests, and the employment opportunities in each location.

-The qualifications that TAFE SA are delivering as part of SEE are outlined below:
+The qualifications that TAFE SA is delivering as part of SEE are outlined below:

 Am I Eligible?